Skip advert

 Audi RS4 Competition

-The standard Audi RS4 is a fine companion as a high-performance family car, but it’s fair to say this B9 generation has never quite hit the mark like its predecessors did.
-So as it nears the end of production, Audi Sport has introduced a new Competition model with lots of small hardware changes that it hopes will give the RS4 the edge this generation has been missing.
+The standard Audi RS4 is a fine high-performance family car, but it’s no M3 Touring-style thriller.
+So as it comes to the end of its life, Audi Sport has given the RS4 the Competition treatment, with lots of small hardware changes to give it more edge and excitement.

-The changes include tweaks to the exhaust, gearbox mapping, wheels and tyres, but there’s one big addition that fundamentally changes how the Audi drives: its new manually adjustable coilover suspension.
-This totally transforms how the RS4 rides and handles, giving it an expensive and plush feeling that only comes with very expensive suspension hardware.
-The Competition isn’t cheap, but it still undercuts the headline Vorsprung model, and in our eyes makes all the difference to what’s classically been one of the ultimate fast family cars.
+The changes include tweaks to the exhaust, gearbox mapping, wheels and tyres, but there’s one big addition that fundamentally changes how the Audi drives: new manually adjustable coilover suspension.
+This totally transforms how the RS4 rides and handles, giving it an expensive and plush feeling that only comes with expensive suspension hardware.
+It’s still not quite at the level of the M3 Touring, but the Competition is the best iteration of what has traditionally been one of our favourite usable performance cars.

 Advertisement - Article continues below